- SDK: Gameye requires no SDK in your game server binary. Multiplay required

 | Onboarding | Sandbox in 24 hours | N/A (shut down) |

-The migration scope is the hosting infrastructure layer — not your game logic.
+The migration scope is the hosting infrastructure layer only.
 Your authoritative server code, networking model, client connection flow, and matchmaking rules stay unchanged.
+Studios have completed migrations from Multiplay to Gameye in under two weeks.

 Remove the Multiplay SDK

 Strip out IMultiplayService, MultiplayEventCallbacks, ServerConfig reads, and ReadyServerForPlayersAsync().
-With Gameye, there is no replacement SDK — your server binary runs as-is in a Docker container.
+Gameye requires no SDK in your game server binary.
+There is no replacement SDK — your server binary runs as-is in a Docker container.

 Replace the allocation call

 Wherever your backend called Multiplay's fleet allocation API, replace it with a single POST /session to the Gameye API.
-The response returns the host IP and port immediately — no fleet warm-up, no pre-provisioning.
+The response returns the host IP and port immediately.
+Gameye starts new containers in 0.5 seconds on average — no fleet warm-up, no pre-provisioning required.

 Keep Unity Matchmaker

-Unity updated Matchmaker to support third-party providers before the shutdown.
+Unity updated Matchmaker to support third-party hosting providers before the shutdown.
 Your matchmaking rules, ticket logic, and player grouping stay unchanged.
-The only change is what happens when a match is found — Gameye allocates the server instead of Multiplay.
+The only change is what happens when a match is found: Gameye allocates the server instead of Multiplay.

 Rocket Science Group (Multiplay continuation)

-Founded by original Multiplay engineers, Rocket Science licensed the software from Unity and offers a direct continuation.
-Least migration effort for live games.
-However, pricing is not published, and studios trade Unity dependency for a new vendor dependency with a smaller company.
+Rocket Science Group was founded by original Multiplay engineers and licensed the software from Unity.
+Rocket Science offers a direct continuation of the Multiplay service with the least migration effort for live games.
+However, Rocket Science has not published pricing.
+Studios trade Unity dependency for a new vendor dependency with a smaller company.

 Edgegap